LGBTQ rights in Norway: Discrimination protections and hate crime laws

+Section 5 of the Act on the Prohibition of Discrimination on the grounds of Sexual Orientation, Gender Identity and Gender Expression (Lov om forbud mot diskriminering på grunn av seksuell orientering, kjønnsidentitet og kjønnsuttrykk), enacted in 2013, states as follows:

 Bias-motivated violence and speech

 According to a 2013 survey entitled "Sexual orientation and living conditions" (Seksuell orientering og levekår) from the University of Bergen, nine out of ten LGBT respondents reported not being exposed to discrimination or harassment at the workplace.
 In addition, only a small minority stated they had been physically assaulted, and suicide among LGBT people has significantly decreased since the 1990s.
 Nevertheless, homosexual boys reported a six times higher occurrence of bullying in schools than heterosexual boys.

 According to the Oslo Police District, 238 bias-motivated crimes had occurred in Oslo in 2018, of which 20 percent related to LGBT status; the remaining relating to ethnicity (57%), religion (17%), disability (3%) or anti-Semitism (3%).

 The Norwegian Institute of Social Research reported in 2019 that LGBT people were more at risk of experiencing hate speech.
-15% of LGBT respondents reported having been the target of personal threats, mostly online, compared to 4% among the general population.
+Fifteen percent of LGBT respondents reported having been the target of personal threats, mostly online, compared to four percent among the general population.

 In November 2020, the Storting amended the country's hate speech law to protect bisexual and transgender people.
 The law has protected gay and lesbian people from hate speech since 1981.

 Transgender rights

-On 18 March 2016, the Solberg Government introduced a bill to allow legal gender changes without any form of psychiatric or psychological evaluation, diagnosis or any kind of medical intervention, by people aged at least 16.
+On 18 March 2016, the Solberg Government introduced a bill to allow legal sex change without any form of psychiatric or psychological evaluation, diagnosis or any kind of medical intervention, by people aged at least 16.
 Minors aged between 6 and 16 may transition with parental consent.
 The bill was approved by a vote of 79–13 by Parliament on 6 June.
 It was promulgated on 17 June and took effect on 1 July 2016.
 One month after the law took effect, 190 people had already applied to change their gender.